-The Corporation accomplishes and submits its Corporate Governance Self-Rating Form ("CG-SRF") to the SEC annually.
-The Corporation reviews the specific policies and regulations on the CG-SRF and determines whether it fully complies with it.
+The Corporation accomplishes and submits its Integrated Annual Corporate Governance Report ("I-ACGR") to the SEC annually.
+The Corporation reviews the specific recommendations in the I-ACGR and determines whether it fully complies with it.
 Any deviation is immediately discussed among the members of the management.